sagartikmani313/Inventory_routing_problem/README.md

 # Renault_Project
-## By: Sagar Tikmani MSc Business Analytics Post-graduate Student
+## By: Sagar Tikmani\nMSc Business Analytics Post-graduate Student
 ### This repository contains files for the Renault Empty Packaging Dispatching and Routing Problem.

 ### Problem Description: